cunnie/docs/sslip.io.md

 - *nslookup* would fall back to the IPv4 address
 - the lookup would succeed.

-The fix was to force PowerDNS to bind to the IPv6 port by adding the following line to the *pdns.conf* file:
+The fix was to force PowerDNS to bind to the IPv6 port by adding the following lineto the *pdns.conf* file:

 ```
 local-ipv6=::